Personal tools

 - Model Training

 Model training is a stage in the data science development lifecycle.
-It's the process of running a machine learning algorithm on a dataset, and then optimizing the algorithm to find certain patterns or outputs.
+It's the process of running a ML algorithm on a dataset, and then optimizing the algorithm to find certain patterns or outputs.

 Model training involves learning good values for all the weights and bias from labeled examples.
-The resulting function with rules and data structures is called the trained machine learning model.
+The resulting function with rules and data structures is called the trained ML model.

 The process of training ML models can be divided into four steps: